-TPA to host public meetings about 2022 Master Plan Update
+TPA to host Nov.
+16 public meeting about Airport’s 2022 Master Plan Update in Pinellas County

-In an effort to ensure that the public stays informed about the Airport’s 2022 Master Plan Update (MPU) process and progress, TPA will host the first of three public meetings on Monday, April 25 at 6 p.m. in the Hillsborough County Aviation Authority’s (HCAA) Boardroom, which is located in the Airport’s Main Terminal near Airside A.
+In an effort to ensure that the public stays informed about the Airport’s 2022 Master Plan Update (MPU) process and progress, TPA will host the second of three public meetings on Wednesday, Nov.
+16, at 6 p.m.

-This meeting is for anyone interested in learning more about TPA’s 2022 Master Plan Update and provide feedback to help inform this 2-year process.
-Attendees will see presentations from TPA CEO Joe Lopano and airport consultant Ricondo and Associates, who is leading the MPU process for the Airport.
+This meeting is for anyone interested in learning more about TPA’s 2022 Master Plan Update and to provide feedback to help inform this 2-year process.
+Attendees will see presentations from TPA CEO Joe Lopano and airport consultant Ricondo and Associates, which is leading the MPU process for TPA.
 Participants will also have the opportunity to ask questions.

 The Master Plan Update is part of a regular revalidation process prescribed by the Federal Aviation Administration (FAA) and the Florida Department of Transportation (DOT) to analyze TPA’s overall capacity, operational and customer needs, as well as emerging industry trends.
 It helps Airport staff anticipate and prepare for future passenger and aircraft demand, prepare a strategy for cohesive development, maintain long-term financial sustainability and leverage state and federal funding sources.
 Ultimately, the MPU document provides Airport staff with a clear path forward for smart development and improvements.

 TPA’s last full Master Plan launched in 2012, with an addendum completed in 2016.
 It was the backbone for the three-phase, multi-billion dollar expansion that followed.
-The expansion included the SkyConnect Automated People Mover system, a new rental car center, expansion of the Main Terminal transfer level, a reimagined concessions program featuring 70 new shops and restaurants, the new SkyCenter One office building, new express curbside lanes, roadway expansion and a new Central Utility Plant.
+The expansion included the SkyConnect Automated People Mover system, a new rental car center, expansion of the Main Terminal transfer level, a reimagined concessions program featuring 70 new shops and restaurants, the new SkyCenter One office building, award-winning Blue Express Curbside Lanes, and a new Central Utility Plant.
 These projects are aimed at decongesting airport facilities and enabling demand-driven growth while preserving a cost-competitive structure for the Airport.

 Primary goals of the 2022 MPU include: